Don’t you just love watching female bassists?

 Best Female Bass Guitar Players

 The following bassists are the best females to ever pick up the instrument.
 And for anyone complaining that I don’t have an equivalent list of male bassists, my list of the best bassists of all time is basically that.
 It is all male players.
+For fun, I also have a list of the worst bassists in famous bands.

 Carol Kaye of Wrecking Crew